mikewest/mgc/mikewest.org/2012/2012-02-18-chrome-connects-to-three-random-domains-at-startup.markdown

    The true rationale is incredibly mundane: hopefully this short summary will clear things up."
 ---
-When you start Chrome, it attempts to connect to three random domains like `aghepodlln` or `lkhjasdnpr`.
+When you start Chrome, it attempts to connect to three random domains like `http://aghepodlln/` or `http://lkhjasdnpr/`.
 I've seen a [few][1] [theories][2] about why exactly this happens that brush up against the nefarious.
 The true rationale is incredibly mundane: hopefully this short summary will clear things up.

 The goal of the requests is to determine if you're currently on a network that intercepts and redirects requests for nonexistent hostnames.
 For example, it's not at all uncommon for ISP to transparently redirect failed DNS lookups in order to convert requests like `http://text/` into requests for `http://your.helpful.isp/search?q=text`.
 Leaving aside a discussion of the rightness or wrongness of these "helpful" activities, this behavior causes problems for Chrome.
 Specifically, it breaks some heuristics the Omnibox uses to determine whether a user means to _search_ for a specific term, or to visit a non-standard domain name.